 Your privacy is important to us.
 This Privacy Notice explains how Derbyshire Constabulary collects, stores, uses, discloses, retains and destroys information about people (their personal data ), and the steps we take to ensure that it is protected.
 It also describes the rights you have in regard to information we may already hold about you and any further personal information we might collect about you, either from you or from a third party.

-The use and disclosure of personal data is governed in the United Kingdom by the Data Protection Act 2018 which is supplemented by the General Data Protection Regulation (GDPR) and incorporates the Law Enforcement Directive (LED).
-The Chief Constable of Derbyshire Constabulary is registered with the Information Commissioner as a ‘controller’ and is obliged to ensure that Derbyshire Constabulary handles all personal data in accordance with the Data Protection Act and the GDPR.
+The use and disclosure of personal data is governed in the United Kingdom by the Data Protection Act 2018 which is supplemented by the UK General Data Protection Regulation (UK GDPR) and incorporates the Law Enforcement Directive (LED).
+The Chief Constable of Derbyshire Constabulary is registered with the Information Commissioner as a ‘controller’ and is obliged to ensure that Derbyshire Constabulary handles all personal data in accordance with the Data Protection Act 2018 and the UK GDPR.

 Derbyshire Constabulary takes its responsibility very seriously and ensures that personal data is handled appropriately in order to secure and maintain individuals’ trust and confidence in the Police Service.